+- (at least two courses; one from each of two categories)

-- ☐ A. Economics/Geography
+- □ A. Economics/Geography

-- ☐ B. Anthropology/Psychology/Sociology
+- B. Anthropology/Psychology/Sociology

-- ☐ C. History/Political Science
+- □ C. History/Political Science

-- \square 6.
-Humanities/Fine Arts (at least two courses; one from each of two categories)
+- □ 6.
+Humanities/Fine Arts (at least two courses; one from each of two categories) □ A. Literature

+- ENGL 2202 is recommended 3 cr

+- □ B. Humanities/Philosophy

-- ☐ C. Art/Music/Theatre - ☐ 7.
-Human Diversity (at least one course)☐ 8.
-Global Perspective (at least one course) - ☐ 9.
-Ethical/Civic Responsibility (at least one course) - \square 10.
-People and the Environment (at least one course) Wellness
+- C. Art/Music/Theatre

+- Π7.
+Human Diversity (at least one course)

+- Global Perspective (at least one course) □9.

+- Ethical/Civic Responsibility (at least one course) □ 10.
+People and the Environment (at least one course)

-☐ Select any HPER course(s) totaling at least 3 credits.
+□ Select any HPER course(s) totaling at least 3 credits.